 Hi, my name is Kate.
 I use the pronouns she/her(s).
-I am a multidisciplinary teaching artist, facilitator, and meditator in the insight meditation (vipassanā) tradition.
+I am a multidisciplinary artist, facilitator, and researcher.

 As part of my MFA graduate thesis, I designed, facilitated, and researched an applied drama/theatre project with young people in recovery from alcohol and other drugs.
-My work explored critical moments on a young person’s path to recovery and how drama/theatre can support conditions for belonging among youth in a recovery high school, as well as provide possibilities for youth to affect how they make meaning and name the world.
+My work explored critical moments on a young person’s path to recovery and how drama/theatre can support conditions for belonging among youth in recovery, as well as provide possibilities for youth to affect how they make meaning and name the world.
 Prior to my graduate studies, I spent eight years working in the fields of education, arts/entertainment, health/wellness, and technology.

 I live on occupied Tonkawa and Lipan Apache territory, also known as Central Texas, where I teach, play, and make art for my own healing rooted in a vision of self-determination and collective liberation.